CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

 On smaller scales, molecular clouds host a rich range of substructure, including filaments, the densest of which are the preferred locations for most SF, and dense cores, which are the precursors to individual stellar systems \citep{andre2014,Dunham14,Stutz2016}.
-With 15\,$^{\prime \prime}$~resolution at 850\,GHz (350\,$\mu m$)~\pcam, will be the first polarimeter able to directly observe the connection between magnetic fields within cores (at $\lesssim\,0.05$\,pc scales), through filament scales, and up to cloud scales (at $\gtrsim\,10$\,pc), directly tracing the polarization signal over a factor of more than 200 in size.
-That is, the \pcam observations bridge the present-day and critical observational gap between the low resolution (but all-sky) {\em Planck} maps and the maps of magnetic fields in protostars and disks on the much smaller scales observable with ALMA. \pcam will make an unbiased survey of seven nearby molecular clouds, spanning a wide range of masses and evolutionary states (see Table~\ref{tab:poln_surveys} for the planned targets), spending 30-70 hours per cloud for a total of 352 hours.

-These surveys will allow us to develop models for the role of the magnetic field in regulating SF relative to that of turbulence, gravity, and feedback from previous generations of SF.
+With 15\,$^{\prime \prime}$~resolution at 850\,GHz (350\,$\mu m$), ~\pcam will be the first polarimeter able to directly observe the connection between magnetic fields within cores (at $\lesssim\,0.05$\,pc scales), through filament scales, and up to cloud scales (at $\gtrsim\,10$\,pc), directly tracing the polarization signal over a factor of more than 200 in size.
+That is, the \pcam observations bridge the present-day and critical observational gap between the low resolution (but all-sky) {\em Planck} maps and the maps of magnetic fields in protostars and disks on the much smaller scales observable with ALMA. \pcam will make an unbiased survey of seven nearby molecular clouds, spanning a wide range of masses and evolutionary states (see Table~\ref{tab:poln_surveys} for the planned targets), spending 30-90 hours per cloud for a total of 352 hours.
+As an example, the contours in the right panel of Figure \ref{fig:lmc_oriA} shows the areas where we expect to make $\geq$3-sigma detections of polarized intensity, assuming 3$\%$ or 1$\%$ polarization levels (cyan and white contours respectively) in our planned 850 GHz survey of the Orion A molecular cloud.
+These estimates are based on the survey depth from Table~\ref{tab:poln_surveys}, sensitivity estimates from Table \ref{tab:sens} and a Level-3 \textit{Herschel} SPIRE 350\,$\mu$m map downloaded from the \textit{Herschel} Science Archive that was first published in \cite{polychroni2013}.
+If the dust is at least 3$\%$ polarized then we predict $>$100,000 independent polarization detections for our Orion\,A survey.
+These surveys will allow us to probe the role of the magnetic field in regulating SF relative to that of turbulence, gravity, and feedback from previous generations of SF.
 Furthermore, our surveys target a range of cloud masses, densities, and levels of SF activity, enabling \pcam to explore how magnetic fields impact SF as a function of cloud properties.